mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 CGLIB proxies

-- CGLIB is a third-party library.
+- It's included in the `spring-core` JAR.

 - CGLIB proxies are created by generating a **subclass** of the class implementing the target object.